dkvz/majorsetbe/README.md

 ## TODO
 - [ ] Header height somehow changes on every page
 - [ ] Site logo should probably be smaller on mobile and also should link to homepage
+- [ ] There's apparently things we need to translate in the pot file thingy
 - [ ] Is there a symbol library included?
 - [ ] Add something to make it easier to declare the common media queries
 - [ ] Do we need the infinite scrolling or "shopping cart" CSS and JS?